Troy

 Fun Facts

-• The name Troy gained popularity in Australia during the 1980s and 1990s, partly influenced by American pop culture.
+• The name Troy gained popularity in Australia during the 1970s, influenced by American pop culture and the film 'Troy' (2004).

 Personality Traits